yhbcode000/python-ros-engine/docs/contributing.md

 - Usage guide: `docs/usage.md`
 - Bridging documentation: `docs/bridging.md`

+Documentation can be built and served locally using the `build_docs.py` script.
+See [project_structure.md](../project_structure.md) for details on how to use this script.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build